 A Place to Live

-The economic, environmental, political and global crisis has enormous repercussions on the topic of housing.
+The economic, environmental, political, and global crises have enormous repercussions for housing.
 Housing policies need to be rethought.
 Homelessness is increasingly linked to the crisis we are experiencing.
 Since I have been to Portland, in Oregon, I haven’t stopped thinking about what not having a home means.

-Having a place to live, a house, and our connection to a place, or to more than a place, is fundamental to develop our lives.
-Every artwork is personal and is about our experience, our existence and our being in this world.
-This concerns my fears of losing stability and support and to end up in a street.
-I tried to establish a relationship with the homeless community in Portland, Oregon and the portraits are of some of the people I succeeded to have a relationship with, even if briefly.
-They are appearances, like the tents, they come and go, with their burden of memories and sufferance.
+Having a place to live, a house, and our connection to a place, or to more than a place, is fundamental to developing our lives.
+Every artwork is personal, about our experience, our existence, and our being in this world.
+This concerns my fears of losing stability and support and ending up on the street.
+I tried to establish a relationship with the homeless community in Portland, Oregon, and the portraits are of some of the people I managed to connect with, even if briefly.
+They are appearances, like the tents; they come and go, with their burden of memories and suffering.

 Exhibition